atomheartother/QTweet/README.md

 - Get the latest text, image and video tweets from any twitter user, formatted for Discord.
 - Cross-post tweets from Twitter to Discord in real time.
 - A "like" button, so that you know which of your Discord buddies liked that post.
 - By default, only the _server owner_ can start automatically fetching tweets.
 Want to grant that power to someone?
-Give them the `qtweet` role!
+Give them the `qtweet-mod` role!

 ## Can I add QTweet to my server?